yluoc/DIC-Airfare-Prediction/README.md

 - Select the airline, source city, destination city, flight class, number of stops, departure time category, and arrival time category.
 - Adjust the days left and flight duration sliders as needed.
 - Click the "Predict Airfare" button to get the predicted airfare.

-### Files and Directories

-- `app.py`: Flask app script.
-- `index.html`: HTML template for the website interface.
-- `static/style.css`: CSS styles for the website interface.
-- `static/scripts.js`: JavaScript functions for interacting with the website interface.
-- `train_model.py`: Python script to train the RandomForest model.
-- `RF.pkl`: Pickle file containing the trained RandomForest model.
-- `requirements.txt`: List of required Python packages.

-### Additional Notes

-- Ensure that you have Python installed on your system, preferably Python 3.x.
-- It's recommended to use a virtual environment to manage dependencies and avoid conflicts with system-wide packages.
-- The `train_model.py` script utilizes the RandomForest algorithm to train the model.
-You can explore other algorithms or feature engineering techniques for better performance.
-- Customize the HTML, CSS, and JavaScript files to match your design preferences or integrate additional features.
-- Ensure that the Flask app is running (`python app.py`) before accessing the website interface in your browser.
-- Feel free to extend the functionality of the app or add more features based on your requirements.